 Call for Speakers

-• Please note that the call for speakers closes May 1, 2026.
+Please note that the call for speakers closed May 1, 2026.

-The Advisory Board for the 3rd Annual Vancouver International Security Summit is pleased to announce that the Call for Speakers is now open.
+The Advisory Board for the 3rd Annual Vancouver International Security Summit would like to announce that the Call for Speakers is now closed.
+Invited speakers will be notified by June 1, 2026.

 Subject matter experts working within the security communities are invited to submit papers on their area of expertise.
 Of particular interest are briefs on cutting-edge subjects and themes suitable for presentation in either a panel session or keynote address.
 This two-day summit brings together leaders from government, industry and academia to confront the issues on Advancing Economic Security Through Resiliency, Sovereignty and Readiness.